List of awards and nominations received by Rajinikanth

 Rajinikanth is an Indian actor.
-In a career spanning nearly four decades Rajinikanth has won so many awards from numerous associations.
+In a career spanning five decades Rajinikanth has won so many awards from numerous associations.
 He is a seven time recipient of the Tamil Nadu State Film Awards out of which six are under Best Actor category.
 He also received numerous awards from Cinema Express and Filmfans' Association for his on-screen performances and off-screen contributions.
 He won his only Filmfare award for Nallavanuku Nallavan in 1984.
 At the 45th International Film Festival of India (2014), Rajinikanth was conferred with the "Centenary Award for Indian Film Personality of the Year".